fzi-forschungszentrum-informatik/cartesian_controllers/README.md

 # Cartesian Controllers
 This package provides libraries with Cartesian ROS controllers.

+Check this [short video][roscon19] from ROSCon'19 to get an overview.

 It makes the following controller types available for the ROS-control framework:
 * for PositionJointInterfaces:
     - position_controllers/CartesianMotionController